aws-greengrass/aws-greengrass-lite/docs/design/fleet-provisioning.md

 [here](https://docs.aws.amazon.com/iot/latest/developerguide/fleet-provision-api.html).

 The same process will be repeated for Registering the thing as well.
+Once, done the new set of

+- thing name,
+- private-certificate path
-Once, done the new set of thing name, private-certificate and device certificate's path will updated to the database, concluding the provisioning process.
+- device certificate's path will updated to the database, concluding the provisioning process.